Beth Stelling

-Beth Stelling (born April 9, 1986) is an American stand-up comedian, writer, and actress.
+Beth Stelling (born April 9, 1986) is an American stand-up comedian and writer.
 She has performed in the Netflix series The Standups and served as a writer for the HBO television series Crashing.
-Stelling has released two comedy albums, Sweet Beth and Simply the Beth.
+Stelling has released two comedy albums, Sweet Beth and Simply the Beth, and two comedy specials, Girl Daddy and If You Didn't Want Me Then.

-Early life
+Early life, family and education

-Stelling was raised in Oakwood, Ohio, a suburb of Dayton.
+Stelling was raised in Oakwood, Ohio, a suburb of Dayton, Ohio.
 While in high school, she won the 2003 Ohio Speech and Debate Association championship in Humorous Interpretation.
-In 2007, she graduated from Miami University with a BA in theatre.
+In 2007, she graduated from nearby Miami University with a BA in theatre.